eclipse-capra/capra/org.eclipse.capra.documentation/images/Capra Documentation.md

 * Click on "Releases" (Please note that the current release is a Pre-release and the official release will be available once the tool is an Eclipse project)
 * Download the file `Capra_v.0.1.zip` (Note the location of your download)
 * Open your Eclipse environment
-* Make sure that you have all the dependencied listed above installed
+* Make sure that you have all the dependencies listed above installed
-* Click on Help >> Install New Softaware
+* Click on Help >> Install New Software
 * Click on Add and select Archive
 * Select your zip file and click Add
 * You should see the features that Capra has grouped into several categories.